 Because businesses and communities need creative problem-solvers, leaders and integrative thinkers.
 Because it is no longer enough to be limited to one discipline.

-Apply online or come to the Program offices (Casey Building) and complete a one page form declaring your major.
+Apply online or come to the Program offices (Casey Building).
 You will be assigned an advisor right away, and be encouraged to meet Dr. Sven Arvidson, Director, just to chat about you, the degree and your future.

 Degree Offered: Bachelor of Arts in Interdisciplinary Liberal Studies